The Patriot (1998 film): Production

+In May 1997, it was reported that Steven Seagal would star in The Patriot, a $35 million independently produced action film written and directed by Paul Mones.
+The film marked Seagal's first leading role after completing his four picture deal with Warner Bros.
+Pictures.
+Mones prior credits included the Jean-Claude Van Damme films Double Team and The Quest.
+In September of that year however, it was reported that Academy Award winning cinematographer Dean Semler following his directorial debut on Firestorm with Mones' script to be co-written by David Ayer.

-The film, directed by Academy Award winning cinematographer Dean Semler, was reportedly originally intended as a theatrical release worldwide, but it was ultimately released direct-to-video in America with select countries like Spain in 1998 seeing it as a theatrical release, the first Seagal film to skip most theaters.
-It was shot over eight weeks in Ennis and Virginia City, Montana, and for three days on the campus of Montana State University.
+The film was reportedly originally intended as a theatrical release worldwide, but it was ultimately released direct-to-video in America with select countries like Spain in 1998 seeing it as a theatrical release, the first Seagal film to skip most theaters.

+The Patriot was shot over eight weeks in Ennis and Virginia City, Montana, and for three days on the campus of Montana State University.
 Filming was briefly halted to remove snow from the ground during shooting in Virginia City, to maintain continuity.

+Shooting took place from September through November 1997.

 The screenplay is credited to M. Sussman and John Kingswell (neither has any other film credit of any kind).
 Several writers, including David Ayer and Paul Mones were rumored to be working on the script prior to its release; Mones was ultimately credited as a producer.
 Though the movie is credited as an adaptation of William C. Heine's novel The Last Canadian, it shares virtually no similarities with the novel except the idea of a deadly virus.
 No character names, events, or even locations appear in both the book and the film.

 The film is Seagal's only effort to date in which he co-stars with his daughter, actress Ayako Fujitani, and is notable for an extremely low amount of action scenes compared to Seagal's other work.

+Release

+The Patriot was shown at the 1998 American Film Market in Santa Monica, California from February 26 - March 4, 1998.

+The film premiered on HBO on February 6, 1999 after failed attempts to secure theatrical distribution.
+It was noted that HBO typically only pays a maximum of $1.75 million for films that can't secure theatrical releases which was contrasted against the film's estimated $25 million and $35 million budget.
+A home video release followed on June 15, 1999 provided by Buena Vista who held all home media and television rights after the film's HBO premiere.

+Remaining rights in certain international territories were held by Columbia TriStar Motion Picture Group.